Hand-Picked Daily GUN DEALS

 Lowering the pistol grip allows better trigger finger placement by design.

-Both models offer secured internal storage within the frame for batteries.
-Its shape reminds me of an M249 SAW grip and takes me back to the smell of burnt powder and hot brass laying on the ground.
+You also get secured internal storage within the frame for batteries.
+Its shape reminds me of an M249 SAW grip and takes me back to the smell of burnt powder and hot brass lying on the ground.

-Tyrant Designs brings American-made AR-15 upgrades to those that prefer to keep things Stateside.
-Skirting the usual FDE or matte black, Tyrant offers vibrant colors that will spice up any AR build (but they do have matte black too if that’s your thing).
+Tyrant Designs brings American-made AR-15 upgrades to those who prefer to keep things Stateside.
+Skirting the usual FDE or matte black, Tyrant offers vibrant colors that will spice up any AR build (but they do have matte black, too, if that's your thing).

-A relative newcomer that’s definitely growing on me for its aesthetics.
+Although their MOD Grip is a relative newcomer, it's definitely growing on me for its aesthetics.

 Tyrant Modded AR-15